 Use foliar fungicide only when disease risk and potential loss are considered to be economically damaging.
 Applying fungicides for the wrong problem or at the wrong time will greatly reduce economic returns and can limit control options for later in the season if disease risk increases.

-Headline EC® is a strobilurin fungicide.
-Resistance of several fungal pathogens to this group of fungicides has been reported in Saskatchewan, and is of great concern.
+Resistance of several fungal pathogens to strobilurin fungicides (Group 11) has been reported in Saskatchewan.
 No more than two applications per year of any strobilurin fungicide should be made to the same field.
 The continuous use of strobilurin fungicides without fungicide rotation greatly increases the threat of disease resistance.